Published on Thursday, 19 February 2026 at 9:00:00 AM

 - a range of community organisations

-These early conversations have helped the team understand how the park is used now, what’s working well, and where improvements are needed.
+These early conversations provided a strong foundation for the project, helping the team understand how the park is used, what’s working well, and where improvements are needed.
+They also helped shape the key themes and ideas explored in the broader community workshops.

 Community Workshop

 We still want to hear from you!
-There will be a recap session on the evening of Wednesday 11 March.
-RSVP, email your feedback, ideas or suggestions to samcranswick@mundaring.wa.gov.au.
+Use the form below or email your feedback, ideas or suggestions to samcranswick@mundaring.wa.gov.au.
 All input received will be considered as part of the Master Plan process.

 Frequently Asked Questions